School Psychology

 - EDP 393E School Psychology Specialist Internship (2 semesters)

-In addition to foundation and program area requirements, students must complete the following additional coursework outside of their program area.
-These courses are an opportunity to enhance interests and form relationships with out-of-area faculty; course choices must be approved by faculty adviser.
+In addition to foundation and program area requirements, students must Students complete additional coursework outside the program area to broaden their academic experience.
+Courses must be approved by a faculty advisor.

-- 1 course taken outside of the EDP department (3 hours)
+- One course outside the EDP department (3 credit hours)

 Faculty